AlbertUngureanu/multiplexedLEDS/README.md

 * Developed some nice patterns for the LED band using the functions mentioned before

-* Used State Machines and Arrays of Function Pointers
+* Used State Machines, Arrays of Function Pointers and header files for portability

 * Connected an IR Obstacle Detection Module to a digital pin on which I enabled the external interrupt for state update